 PLUS!
 Once you are done untangling your yarn, learn how to wind a yarn ball with this video tutorial directly below from our in-house yarn specialist.
 You will be all set for your next yarn project.

-Learn more about yarn with our page on Types of Yarn and Yarn Weight
+Learn more about yarn with our page on Types of Yarn + Yarn Weights Explained

 How to Untangle Yarn: